-Black Mountain Trail is a 8 mile lightly trafficked out and back trail located near Pisgah Forest, NC that features a great forest setting.
+Black Mountain Trail is a 8 mile lightly trafficked out and back trail located near Pisgah Forest, North Carolina that features a great forest setting.
 The trail is rated as difficult and primarily used for hiking, trail running, and mountain biking.

 Went up to do some mountain top yoga.
 It was easy except a small portion that was very steep (about half a mile) but the view was literally breathtaking